shaikhsalman/form-elements/README.md

 * form validation // not in initail version
 * Much more will be introducing soon!

-#Why you might need it
-Every Developers wants the codes which they use 1st easily & 2nd anywhere. just create an array & type their values (should be 'text', 'password' or etc) with or witout keys (should be 0 , 1 or etc) & play foreach loop with given methods.... here you go... your form has been ready with some conditions. see example to better understand.

 #Installation & loading
-just copy the file (form.elements.inc.php) of the FORM ELEMENTS folder into somewhere that's in your PHP include_path setting.
+just copy the file (form.elements.inc.php) of the FORM ELEMENTS folder.
-Create a new object that name is FORM_ELEMENT;
+Create a new object

 * #A that means, get all attributes which you write next to it
 * && that means, seprate attributes
 * :: that means, set between attribute's property. { property (class) and value (test) (ie: class::test) }